jmehrsam/jmehrsam/README.md

 - 🌱 I’m currently dabbling in C#
 - 🥅 2023 Goals: Gain practical experience with Veeam B&R
 - ⚡ Fun fact: Volunteer Firefighter
+- 🎥 My favorite movies are the original trilogy and prequels of Star Wars

 ### My IT journey
 I started my journey in 2017 when I started my apprenticeship as Information Technologist, Federal VET Diploma Specialism ICT System Operation at [University of Applied Sciences Northwestern Switzerland](FHNW).
 In 2021 I graduated from my apprenticeship with the Federal VET Diploma and Federal Vocational Baccalaureate.